sanjivthapasvt/todo/README.md

 ```
 Make sure you run both python and npm simutenously otherwise it will not work!!

-Fnyway enjoy and feel free to messsage me if you face issues you can contact me via
+Anyway enjoy and feel free to messsage me if you face issues you can contact me via
 email: thapasvt12@gmail.com

 or just send message to my social link it should be available in my profile!!!